 2. FlixWatch (Web): “Best of Netflix” Lists, By Region

-Maybe you don’t want one recommendation but prefer to go through a list of them and choose your favorite?
-FlixWatch has those readymade lists for different categories so you can choose your favorite, all sorted by the country you’re in.
+Maybe you don’t want one recommendation at a time like What The Hell Should I Watch on Netflix gives.
+FlixWatch has readymade lists for different categories so you can choose your favorite, all sorted by the country you’re in.

-Each country’s sub-section has lists for the 50 best movies or TV shows across genres like crime, action, comedy, family, drama, documentaries, and so on.
-The list has the movie’s or show’s title, a brief description, and the cast and crew details.
+Each country’s sub-section lists the 50 best movies or TV shows across genres like crime, action, comedy, family, drama, documentaries, and so on.
+These lists have the movie’s or show’s title, a brief description, and the cast and crew details.

-You can click “More Info” to find out things like the IMDb and Metacritic rankings, but I think it’s better to skip directly to the “Watch On Netflix” link which has better details, including trailers.
+You can click “More Info” to find out things like the IMDb and Metacritic rankings.
+I think it’s better to skip directly to the “Watch On Netflix” link which has better details, including trailers.
 Either way, it’s a great way to find movies on Netflix.

 3. Compare Movies (Web): Compare Movies and TV Shows

-Your friends have recommended a few things.
-You need to decide what to watch next.
+Your friends recommend some Netflix shows for your free time, but you need to decide what to watch next.
 Put them all in Compare Movies to see their major details next to each other, to make it easier to find movies and shows on Netflix.

-Whether it’s a movie or a TV show, Compare Movies helps in figuring out the next thing to stream.
 Each movie or show appears as a long vertical column, and you can add as many other columns next to it as you like.
 The entire comparison can be shared as a link with anyone.
 So you can even decide together on what to stream next on Netflix with Compare Movies.

 5. Netflix-Codes (Web): Easily Browse Secret Netflix Categories

 Netflix’s worst-kept secret is that it has a large number of hidden categories.
-Yes, the Netflix movies on the app have better classification and tags which are never shown to the user.
-These secret codes help find new content, but it has always been a pain to input and browse them.
+Yes, the Netflix movies on the app have better classification and tags which are never shown to you, the user.
+These secret Netflix codes help find new content , but it has always been a pain to input and browse them.
 Until Netflix Codes came along.

-You’ll be surprised by just how many classifications Netflix has, which is unavailable for a regular user to browse through the app or web interface.
-Netflix Codes is a game-changer to find things you’ll like.
+You’ll be surprised by just how much better this is to browse Netflix shows and movies than through the official app or web interface.
+Netflix Codes is a game-changer to find movies on Netflix that you’ll like.

 Recalibrate Your Netflix Recommendations

-All of these alternatives wouldn’t be needed if Netflix’s recommendations worked well.
+All of these alternatives wouldn’t be needed to find movies on Netflix if its recommendations worked well.
 Nonetheless, Netflix has a strong algorithm that figures out your tastes in movies and TV shows, based on what you watch and your ratings.
 But over time, this can go out of whack.

 When you have some free time, it would be worth your while to recalibrate your Netflix recommendations, so that they are more helpful.
-Till you find that time, you can stick to the above apps and sites to quickly find something worth watching.
+Till then, you can stick to the above apps and sites to quickly find something worth watching.